Today we have an interview with Lita. She placed 6th in the Open Category Level 1 in the latest Venus Index Contest.

 Contest & the Permission to Be Light

-Last year things changed, because Carla found one of the Venuses – Stephanie and thanks to her the Venus Index.
+Last year things changed, because Lita found one of the Venuses – Stephanie and thanks to her the Venus Index.

 She bought the program, got into the community and just followed the protocols immediately.

 That’s what happens when you set a goal, take it seriously and you are ready to take action.

 When you listen to the interview, you will notice that Lita is one of those women that doesn’t ask a bunch of questions before trying something new and isn’t arguing whether it will work for her or not before she’s even attempted it.